 Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

-Weight Loss & Diets | Written by Nathan Petitpas | Updated on 28 March 2023
+Weight Loss & Diets | Written by Nathan Petitpas | Updated on 23 July 2024

-A can of tuna with a tuna fish and the word diet in the background.
+A can of tuna with a tuna fish and the word "diet" in the background.

 Despite the levels of mercury in tuna, the tuna diet advices participants to only eat tuna for 3 days straight and promises fair results due to the intense calorie restrictions.